-Table Base Base Information Source Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions N/A Customer Contributions Revenue References 'revenue contributions' in 'Table 2.2' N/A Actual SAP Profit from sale of fixed assets EGP captures such amounts in its accounting systems and was sourced from the EGP's Trial Balance (TB).
-N/A Other Direct Revenue These are revenue items that are not pipeline service related and is miscellaneous in nature.
-EGP collects such items using costs elements and projects.
+Table Base Information Population Approach Saura Methodology A Name Reference Item Actual / Estimate Source Methodology Assumptions 2.1.1.b Customer Contributions Actual SAP Customer Contributions Revenue References 'revenue contributions' in 'Table 2.2' 2.1.1.c Revenue Profit from sale of fixed assets Actual SAP Profit from sale of fixed assets EGP captures such amounts in its accounting systems and was sourced from the EGP's Trial Balance (TB).
+2.1.1.c Other Direct Revenue Actual SAP/PypIT Other Direct Revenue Includes: • Items that are not pipeline service related and is miscellaneous in nature.
+EGP collects such items using costs elements and projects; and • That is exempt WAP services.